 According to Unilever’s estimation, the initiative will reduce the use of virgin plastic by 20,500 tons per year.

-In fact, the initiative is following Dove’s commitment to make all its plastic packaging reusable, recyclable or compostable by 2025.
+In fact, the initiative is following Dove’s commitment to making all its plastic packaging reusable, recyclable, or compostable by 2025.
 Aside from recycling used plastic, the company is also trailing a new refillable deodorant format to directly reduce the use of plastic.

 In the footwear industry, recycled material can be useful as well.
 Sports giant Nike released its Space Hippie collection last year which is made from recycled content.
 The recycled material includes wasted plastic bottles, worn t-shirts, and used post-industrial scraps and making the collection Nike’s lowest carbon footprint scores ever.